I just got back from a trip to Iceland and London, England.

 The country is far larger than it looks on the map.
 Trying to do the Ring Road in a week would be pushing it and that’s a lot of driving.
 With a couple days in Reykjavik, I would factor at least ten (10) full days to try and do the Ring Road without rushing it.

-Unless you’re rich, prepare for food and merchandise to cost double.
+Unless you’re rich, prepare for food and merchandise to cost double to dollars.
 It’ll make you think twice about whatever you buy and eat.
 The hack is to buy as much you can eat at the two supermarket chains (Bonus and Kronan) and avoid restaurants.

 Also, generally, avoid hotels and instead book stays at “guest houses” or bed-and-breakfast type places, which offer better value and are usually cheaper than hotels.
 Note, some guest houses are called ‘hotels’ so it’s confusing.
 In general, the guest houses were all pretty modern and offered cool experiences.
 Most of the lodging is modern and comfortable and reasonable priced.